National Nut Grower Fruit Growers News Vegetable Growers News Organic Grower Spudman Product Processing GPN Mag

 All of Agriculture Advisors’ workers were trained by Henke and George Post, a UC Davis pomologist.

 Agricultural Advisors’ research team, including Ryan Steindorf, Taylor Doyle and Clark Love, spraying a blossom rot trial in almonds this spring.
+Photo courtesy of John Post.

 “That’s been a big key for us, to have someone teach you the ropes to get into it,” the younger Post said.
-“We have four guys my vintage, who are probably going to retire in the next four to five years, and we have our plan for the future with five young guys who have worked with us the past five years.”
+“We have four guys who are probably going to retire in the next four to five years, and we have our plan for the future with five young guys who have worked with us the past five years.”

 That includes Post’s son, Randall, who also studied at UC Davis and is slated to take over as Agriculture Advisors’ president in the next few years.